maxim-uvarov/my-cybegraph/cybergraph.md

 ##### Power BI for Internet Marketing, 2017-2019

-The first course on the market, where I imagined how Power BI could be used to the tasks, that I had in my career previously.
+The first course on the market, where I imagined how Power BI could be used for the tasks that I had in my career previously.

-Even though professionals using Power BI might find my solutions demonstrated in videos not of the best practices, yet I believe they served as a good kickstart for using the tool.
+Even though professionals using Power BI might find my solutions demonstrated in videos not to be the best practices, I believe they served as a good kickstart for using the tool.

-And it worth nothing to say that examples of working with Search Enigne Statistics of a real ecommerce advertiser with good structured campaigns and performance were indispencible.
+And it is worth noting that examples of working with Search Engine Statistics from a real e-commerce advertiser with well-structured campaigns and performance were indispensable.

-### Ideas about myself that appeared to be relevant to the current stage of this work
+### Ideas about myself that have appeared to be relevant to the current stage of this work

 #### Information exchange

-I learned from dr.Dmitriy Shamenkov, that the Communication Process has phisiological roots.
-And it's appropriate to approximate the rules of phisiological proceses on the communication between pepole.
+Back in 2017, I learned from Dr. Dmitriy Shamenkov that the communication process has physiological roots.
+This means that it is appropriate to apply the rules of physiological processes to communication between people.

 It's better to be precise in communication.
-I disclose even not favorable details about me to help create a more precise picture of me.
+I disclose even unfavorable details about myself to help create a more accurate picture of me.

 #### Any educational process includes trial and error

-We just learn about the world by living, constantly making assumptions of the current situation and predictions on it.
-And in each moment of time we recieve feedback from the environment.
+We just learn about the world by living, constantly making assumptions about the current situation and predictions based on it.
+In each moment of time, we receive feedback from the environment.

 #### Favorite quote about my creative process

 > "... anyone can do any amount of work, provided it isn't the work he is supposed to be doing at that moment."
 > -- Robert Benchley, in Chips off the Old Benchley, 1949

-I found this quote in one of the most insightful essays of all time for me: [structured procrastination](https://structuredprocrastination.com) by [John Perry](http://john.jperry.net).
+I found this quote in one of the most insightful essays of all time for me: [Structured Procrastination](https://structuredprocrastination.com) by [John Perry](http://john.jperry.net).

 ### My favorite books

 #### Man, the manipulator: the inner journey from manipulation to actualization.
 Shostrom, E. L. (1967).

-I read the translation to Russian of this book in the age of 19 and it influenced much my world view.
+I read the Russian translation of this book at the age of 19, and it significantly influenced my worldview.

 #### What The Buddha Taught.
 Rahula, Walpola (1959).

-I read this book in the age of 35 years old and just loved it for condensed knowledge.
+I read this book at the age of 35 and just loved it for its condensed knowledge.

 #### I Am That: Talks with Sri Nisargadatta Maharaj, by translator Maurice Frydman (1973).

-I read this book in the age of 36 and it is with me since then.
+I read this book at the age of 36, and it has been with me since then.

 #### The Manual: What Women Want and How to Give It to Them.
 W. Anton.